1871fotc/fotc/docs/about/legal.md

 We have chosen to apply an open licence to our work to **encourage others to discover and share the history and stories of Toowong Cemetery.**

-Material by the Friends of Toowong Cemetery Association Incorporated is provided under a [Creative Commons Attribution 4.0 licence][CC-BY].
+Material by the Friends of Toowong Cemetery Association Incorporated is provided under a [Creative Commons Attribution 4.0 International licence][CC-BY].
 This licence is often abbreviated as either:

 - CC BY 4.0
 - :fontawesome-brands-creative-commons::fontawesome-brands-creative-commons-by: